-Applications may be withdrawn at the request of the applicant.
+Proposals may be withdrawn at the request of the applicant.
 The request must be submitted to the AHA in writing.
 You may send your request to apply@heart.org.
-You will receive an email confirmation when your application is withdrawn.
+You will receive an email confirmation when your proposal is withdrawn.

-Applications may also be administratively withdrawn by AHA if the applicant:
+Proposals may also be administratively withdrawn by AHA if the applicant:

-- is determined to be ineligible for the program to which they have applied; - submits the same or similar application for the fourth time; - does not comply with format requirements (type size/characters per inch, lines per page, and page limitations); - is determined to have submitted an application that is duplicated by another applicant.
+- is determined to be ineligible for the program to which they have applied; - submits the same or similar proposal for the fourth time; - does not comply with format requirements (type size/characters per inch, lines per page, and page limitations); - is determined to have submitted a proposal that is duplicated by another applicant.